 have to walk the entire second loop, but I was not going to stop.
 Any hope of breaking last year's time might have gone out the window right there, but this was now about survival.
 As I reached the station, our crew was already working on Eric.
 He didn't look so great, either, and had just arrived a few minutes ahead of me.
 Mom and Dad looked worried.
 I hate putting them through that, but there they were offering food.
 My crew had a bottle of Perpetuem ready to go.
 I opened my hydration bladder and dumped the remaining water on my head.
 I was shaking.
 My complexion was pasty.
 I drank the Perpetuem, took in a half a grilled cheese, and honestly, I don't remember what else.
 While Eric was changing out his socks, I grabbed a pair of compression tights and headed to the locker room.
 Last year, the tights revived my weary legs and gave me some bounce back.
 This year, I foolishly put them on despite the fact that the trade off for fresh-feeling legs would be more trapped heat.
 But I was adamant; I wanted the tights because I was hoping to feel revived at some point.
 And hopefully, the temperatures would drop by evening.

-better and still a little dizzy, I left the aid station.
+Eric took off ahead of me.
+Feeling only slightly better and still a little dizzy, I left the aid station.
 I can only thank Mom, Dad, Tina, and Danielle for getting me back out there.
 As we sat and ate, they worked our legs.
 They had our fuel ready to go, they offered encouragement and reminded us that we did not want to spend a great deal of time at the aid station before going out for loop 2.
 The good news?
 Last year Eric and I finished our first loop in 7hrs 55min.
 This year, Eric came in at 6:41 and I followed at 6:45.
 If I could head out now, I might still have a shot at improving on 17:47, but the way I was feeling, that goal seemed to be slipping away.
 With no respite from the heat or humidity, Eric was the first to leave.
 Somehow, I followed.
 Lord, help me.
 I'm actually going out for a second loop.

 I must have looked bad, because Eric kept telling me to take it easy.
 He even offered his own Osmo (I had placed mine in a baggie for refilling but put it in the wrong drop bag).
 But once on the bike path and reeling from the heat, I pushed myself to make up time on Eric.
 I could see him in the distance and wanted to catch up.
 Helped by Eric's stop at a port-a-john at the trailhead, I caught up.
 Once again he was leading but I was right behind him.
 But I was a straw man.
 I could not seem to recapture my energy.
 I was having trouble sustaining a decent pace.
 I was hot and frustrated and miserable and beginning to feel a deep, indescribable sense of exhaustion.
 I had even thought of just trying to sleep at one point.
 It didn't take long for Eric to pull away.
 I think he turned at one point and said, "I'm going to go.
 You need to take it easy."
 I was beyond the ability to feel demoralized and continued chugging ahead.
 My pace had slowed, but I was running at every opportunity.
 My power walking up the hills, though, was reduced to a survival slog.